Join Our Newsletter

 The Family Child Care Home Facilities Improvement Initiative Grant is intended by our funder to support only family child care homes.

-ECCLA will grant funds to existing licensed family child care programs or new family child care programs that have the intention of becoming licensed.
+ECCLA will grant funds to existing licensed family child care programs or new family child care programs that are in the process of getting licensed.
 If opening a new family child care home, the program must be in the pre-licensing stage or have completed pre-licensing.
-This includes working with a licensing representative and having a license number.

 You will have 12-months after the date of award to complete your project.